wistia/wistia-open-docs/_posts/2012-07-03-player-id-tag.md

 ---
-title: Embed Code Id Tagging
+title: Embed Code ID Tagging
 layout: post
 category: For Developers
 description: Pass an ID for each viewer to your stats through the player API using these simple steps!